 3 Tips to Help You Break the Habit of Keeping Too Much

-When your e-mail Inbox holds too much – and when the e-mail folders do too! – it can cloud your view of what’s useful or important to you and there are dangers of missing deadlines, tasks, opportunities, great ideas, and critical information.
+When your e-mail Inbox holds too much it can cloud your view of what’s useful or important to you and you’re in danger of missing deadlines, tasks, opportunities, great ideas, and critical information.

-To start losing weight in your e-mail Inbox, one of the main things you have to do no matter what is start making more decisions about what you’re asking for and what you’re getting.
-So with that in mind, here are 3 helpful tips to help you get away from the e-hoarding habit.
+To lose weight in your e-mail Inbox, you have to start making more decisions about what’s already there, what you’re asking for and what you’re getting.
+So with that in mind, here are 3 helpful tips to help you lighten the load.